Having rats in your attic, walls or garage is an unpleasant and potentially dangerous situation.

 In order to kill the rats you will need to use either rat traps or rat poisons.

-You will want to use rat traps if the rats are present in your attic.
-If you are dealing with rats in an open area where pets or kids might trigger a trap accidentally then you will want to use rat poison.
+If you have rats in your attic then you will want to use traps.
+If you are dealing with rats in an open area where pets or kids might trigger a trap accidentally then you will want to use poison.
 Don’t worry, there are some options for rat poison that are perfect safe to use around pets and kids.

 There are several types of rat traps available.
 There are snap traps, electric traps, live traps and glue traps.